Bashamichi Campus

 Since I started working with children, my philosophy is to each child is unique and precious and they can are amazing in their own way.
 I hope all children remembers this and can be themselves without a worry.

-I understand that standing out with your own opinion or idea can be scary or isolating and it is safer to change your opinion or idea to belnd in with the group.
+I understand that standing out with your own opinion or idea can be scary or isolating and it is safer to change your opinion or idea to blend in with the group.
 However, I want children to remember that their uniqueness and opinions matter.
 As a school, CGK provides a safe environment for all children to be themselves and be valued as who they are so that everyone can enjoy attempting new challenges and seeing things with a different perspective.
 I also believe that this is one of the skills that students should learn at school for their future.

 I respect and appreciate all the families who send their children to CGK so my role at CGK is to help them become a team with us to give the best for their children.
 I appreciate their understanding of our school's focus and values for all our students.
 I hope that the families and CGK can work together overcome and challenges we may face as we help the students grow.
 To make this come true, I will work hard with all CGK staff to give the best education and a fun environment for each student.